Sakshi113/MMAU/README.md

 ## 📢 Announcement

+**:new: 19 Aug 2025:** Check out [MMAU-Pro](https://sonalkum.github.io/mmau-pro/), a more challenging and comprehensive benchmark to evaluate audio intelligence!

 We’re excited to share that our benchmark has been updated based on valuable community feedback!

 🔄 What's New in **MMAU-v05.15.25**